NLB Overdrive

 Populating the Persona

-These data points analysed and identified from previous stages in the pain points and needs.
-This helped us in crafting our persona.
+These data points, analyzed and identified from previous stages, informed the pain points and needs, providing a foundation for crafting the persona.

 Persona Data Points